 There has increasingly been a demand among fans to make Wonder Woman bisexual in the second film and give her a female love interest.
 Based on the recent comics, this choice would make a lot of sense.
 While there isn’t exactly a female character in the comics who is the equivalent of Steve Trevor, there are some who have come close.

 For example, a recent Wonder Woman comic introduces Kasia, an Amazon who Diana is very close with.
 Never do they have a full-fledged relationship, but it’s heavily implied that they have romantic feelings for one another.
 When Steve asks Diana if she left anyone special behind on Themyscira, she mentions Kasia.

 In another scene, a character suggests that Diana and Kassia had a thing, saying, “I thought her and Kasia…?”
 DC comics writer Greg Rucka confirmed in an interview around this time that Diana has had relationships with other women.

 If Kasia were the love interest in Wonder Woman 2, her origins would be a lot different.
 But Jenkins could still adapt the general idea of another Amazon who Diana falls in love with.

 Does Wonder Woman even need another love interest in the sequel at all?
 Jenkins said the second movie will be a love story.
 But that doesn’t necessarily mean she will fall in love with an individual person.
 Rather, Wonder Woman 2 could be a story about the love of mankind, an idea present in the original movie.

-One piece of evidence pointing in this direction is Jenkins said on Twitter this week that articles with headlines like “‘Wonder Woman 2’ will have a new love story” were misinterpreting her quote.
+One piece of evidence pointing in this direction is Jenkins said on Twitter that articles with headlines like “‘Wonder Woman 2’ will have a new love story” were misinterpreting her quote.
 She didn’t clarify what she really meant.
 But by saying this, Jenkins may have just suggested that Wonder Woman 2 won’t have a love interest, which may be the best move after all.

 Check out The Cheat Sheet on Facebook!